 Contributed by Staff of Timberline Knolls

 Peer pressure has been an active force in the American culture for many, many decades.
-Essentially, peer pressure is the strategy by which any group influences its members.
-Those on the receiving end, eventually change their behavior to conform to the group.
+Essentially, peer pressure is the strategy by which any group influences its members, particularly in the case of substance abuse.
+Those on the receiving end, often eventually change their behavior to conform to the group.

 The importance of the peer connection is not just social–it is physiological.
 A study registered brain activity in teens while they were driving.
 It found that having a peer audience turned on the reward system area of the brain, and thus, increased risky behavior.